Forest Garden Project Forest Garden Project

 The forest garden is an ongoing project, developed through quiet activism; an act of protest and resistance against the demands of extraction and extinction associated with perpetual growth and expansion.

-In the forest garden, a world of mysterious expectancy emerges from the ephemeral, rhythmic repetition of cycles and seasons, where time confuses and dissipates, vibrant and busy with light and life.
-Despite its tiny size, the forest garden is wild, an alchemy of memory and dreams, a play between artist and plants, provoking the dormant seed bank, urging new arrivals, pruning and harvesting, watching the (in)visible and listening to the (in)audible, challenging the senses with patience and adversity, chaos and order, growth, decay and metamorphosis.
+Despite its tiny size, the forest garden is an alchemy of memory and dreams, an interplay between artist and plants, provoking the dormant seed bank, urging new arrivals, pruning and harvesting, watching the (in)visible and listening to the (in)audible, challenging the senses with patience and adversity, chaos and order, growth, decay and metamorphosis.
+An entanglement in this fraught and violent world; invariably cultivating not refuge so much as discomfort.

-Standford initiated this body of work by studying the design, implementation and maintenance of a temperate forest garden - or food forest - with leading expert and author Martin Crawford, on his research site in the South West of England, UK.
+*A temperate food forest espoused by Martin Crawford, on his agro-forestry research site in the South West of England, UK.

 Location: Suffolk, UK